Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/routing.rst

 verbs and return one controller for both.
 If you have common code between 2 controllers it should be extracted in a 3rd class and injected in constructor (no inheritance!)

-Controllers must implements a ``Dispatchable`` route.
+Controllers must implements a ``DispatchableWithRequest`` route.
 As of today there are 2 options:

 * ``Tuleap\Request\DispatchableWithRequest``
 * ``Tuleap\Request\DispatchableWithRequestNoAuthz``